 A Guide to Optimal Health in Aged Care

-Published on the 21 March 2017
+Published: 21 March 2017

-Published on the 21 March 2017
+Published: 21 March 2017

 As they age, older adults find themselves facing unique health challenges.
 Whether on their own or requiring in-home care services, by maintaining a healthy lifestyle, older adults can help prevent and control many of these issues, while improving their quality of life.

 Health becomes a major focus as a person ages.
 The body ages and certain deficiencies appear.
-Though older adults may be free of disease, the natural ageing process can be quite challenging to overcome.
-Even so, a few simple things can be done to obtain and maintain optimal health.
+Though older adults may be free of disease, the natural ageing process can be quite challenging to overcome (Smith, Segal & White 2019).

 Sticking to a healthy diet is a key component to maintaining health at any stage of life, but is especially important for older adults.
 A nutritious and balanced diet can help prevent common health problems like heart disease, high blood pressure, stroke, diabetes, obesity and many others.

 Older adults with health conditions such as diabetes or heart disease may need to follow different dietary requirements as directed by their physicians.

-Current research indicates that exercising the brain through playing “brain games” and participating in other activities that stretch cognitive abilities can improve the processing power of the brain.
+Research indicates that exercising the brain through playing ‘brain games’ such as Luminosity and Sodoku puzzles and participating in other activities that stretch cognitive abilities can improve the processing power of the brain (Weir 2014).

 Mental health is an important element of maintaining physical health.
 Therefore, it is imperative that caregivers treat older adults with patience, respect and understanding.